eric-sundquist/tick-tock-timer/README.md

 To start up the test application

-- ` cd test-app` - go into the directory of the app
-- `npm i` - install app dependencies
+- `npm i` - install app dev dependencies
 - `npm run dev` - starts a development server that lets you use the test app

 # Licens